 BCS is a beta test site for new technologies such as GoalBook, GoalPost and Kahn Academy.
-It has been one of the first schools to implement innovative programs such Brainology, KidLead, and mentoring in the middle school.
+It has been one of the first schools to implement innovative programs such as Brainology, KidLead, and mentoring in the middle school.
 BCS is partnering with the Stanford Design School (dschool) to inspire creative confidence in utilizing design-thinking.
 BCS shares it best practices with educators from San Jose State, Notre Dame de Namur and the Silicon Valley New Teacher project.

-Fourth grade students – as part of a habitat restoration project – start by partnering with the Hidden Villa to map out existing plants and animals on several hillsides surrounding an eroded area.
+Fourth-grade students – as part of a habitat restoration project – start by partnering with the Hidden Villa to map out existing plants and animals on several hillsides surrounding an eroded area.
 A fourth grade unit on Gold Rush simulations culminates later in the year with a Gold Rush field trip as well as a student-hosted “gold rush day” complete with stations that teach visitors about they have learned and offer samples of food.
-Fifth grade students attend a week-long outdoor science school where they learn about conservation and the sustainable ecosystem.
-They also attend an optional week-long trip to Washington, DC and Williamsburg to support their learning of United States history.
-Sixth grade students travel to Costa Rica, where they help with the conservation efforts for the diminishing leatherback turtle population by excavating nests…and releasing hatchlings.
+Fifth-grade students attend a week-long outdoor science school where they learn about conservation and the sustainable ecosystem.
+They also attend an optional week-long trip to Washington, DC, and Williamsburg to support their learning of United States history.
+Sixth-grade students travel to Costa Rica, where they help with the conservation efforts for the diminishing leatherback turtle population by excavating nests…and releasing hatchlings.

 Foreign Language Difference – starting in K and staying with it…

 The Bullis Charter School required curriculum for all K to 3rd graders is 20 minutes of Mandarin each day.
-In 4th grade Mandarin is an elective.
+In 4th grade, Mandarin is an elective.
 Starting in 5th grade Spanish is taken by all, even those who are continuing with their Mandarin.
-Then in the 6th grade every student must choose to take either Mandarin or Spanish (3 periods a week.)
+Then in the 6th grade, every student must choose to take either Mandarin or Spanish (3 periods a week.)

 LONGER TIME AT SCHOOL